HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Advances CHOP’s education and research missions by working collaboratively to create a culture of learning, discovery, integrity, and innovation to ensure success of the next generation of scientific leaders in child health.

-Building upon Children’s Hospital of Philadelphia’s legacy as one of the preeminent pediatric research institutions in the world, Bryan Wolf, MD, PhD, Executive Vice President and Chief Scientific Officer, oversees implementation of an ambitious, faculty-led strategic plan to make the most of the Research Institute’s unique resources, infrastructure, intellect, and talent to conduct transformational research initiatives with the highest scientific integrity from bench to bedside.
+Building upon Children’s Hospital of Philadelphia’s legacy as one of the preeminent pediatric research institutions in the world, Bryan Wolf, MD, PhD, served as Executive Vice President and Chief Scientific Officer from 2015 to June 1, 2021, overseeing implementation of an ambitious, faculty-led strategic plan to make the most of the Research Institute’s unique resources, infrastructure, intellect, and talent to conduct transformational research initiatives with the highest scientific integrity from bench to bedside.

 Dr. Wolfe works to improve care delivered to critically ill children using quality improvement and implementation science frameworks.
 She's interested in improving the quality of cardiopulmonary resuscitation in children in the PICU, and in the prevention, identification, and treatment of delirium.